Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Schedule Analysis

-- On January 12 versus the Georgia Lady Bulldogs, who rank inside the top 50 (No. 39) in our computer rankings, the Rebels notched their signature win of the season, a 66-58 victory on the road.
+- In their signature win of the season on January 12, the Rebels took down the Georgia Lady Bulldogs, a top 50 team (No. 39) in our computer rankings, by a score of 66-58.

-- The Rebels have seven wins against Quadrant 3 opponents, tied for the 44th-most in the nation.
+- The Rebels have seven wins versus Quadrant 3 teams, tied for the 43rd-most in Division 1.

 Ole Miss 2022-23 Best Wins